Pinterest is a photo-sharing social media platform that can help you increase sales.

 Do you understand which pins drive traffic and convert on your site?

-…if you don’t have a clear picture of what works and what doesn’t, you’ll miss out on these conversions.
+Pinterest is renowned for high click-through rates but if you don’t have a clear picture of what works and what doesn’t, you’ll miss out on potential conversions.

 In this post, we will take you through the best ways to access your Pinterest analytics and how to capitalize on what you learn.

-If you are using Pinterest for business you’ll want to check out these analytic tools.
+If you are using this social network for business, you’ll want to check out these free Pinterest analytic tools.

 1. Understand Your Pinterest Activity with Pinterest Analytics

 Pinterest itself offers analytics to its business users.